fhmwg/current-tags/stage2-essentials.md

 | :------------------- | :---     | :-----                 | :-----          |:---|
 | `Iptc4xmpCore:Title` | `dc:title` | Language Alternative / 0..1 | XMP:Title |Image title |

-IPTC leverages the Dublin Core namespace for the XMP specs for this property.
-The data type of this property is XMP Language Alternative (see data types above).

-Optional semantically equivalent IIM field to sync with Title
+Optional semantically equivalent IIM field to sync with Title:

 | Optional field   | Specification | Exiftool Handle |
 | :------------------- | :--- | :----- |
 | `IIM:ObjectName` | 2:05 Object Name |IPTC:ObjectName |

-If `dc:title` is not present,  it is recommended that the following semantically equivalent field be consulted:
+If `dc:title` is not present,  it is recommended that the semantically equivalent field be consulted:

 | Property | Specification |
 | :---- | :--- |